Last Updated on January 23, 2023 by The Filtery

 Apply Neem Oil

 Neem oil has been used as a natural anti-fungal as well and pest repellant for thousands of years, and has many different uses in organic gardening.
-Check out this spray from Etsy, or this one from Amazon.
+Captain Jack’s is a good one to check out.

 Try a Natural & Non-Toxic Fungicide